ULL-prompt-engineering/langchain-mini/README.md

     }
    ```

+## OpenAI Assistant API

+In November 2023 OpenAI released an API called <a  href="https://openai.com/blog/introducing-openai-assistant/" target="_blank">OpenAI Assistants</a> that allows you to build assistants that can perform tasks in the real world.
+The Assistant API and langchain are functionally similar.
+An advantage of the Assistant API is that memory and context window are automatically managed where in langchain - at this time - you have explicitly set those things up.

+* <a  href="https://github.com/ULL-prompt-engineering/assistant-mervin-praison" target="_blank">Introduction to OpenAI Assistants API with Node.js</a> based on a video of Merwin Praison
+* <a  href="https://github.com/ULL-prompt-engineering/assistant-file-retrieval-ralf" target="_blank">How to upload files using OpenAI Assistants API"</a>

 ## Tracing the Agent model "How many five year periods are in the current year?
 Be accurate!"

 See [/docs/how-many-five-years.md](/docs/how-many-five-years.md)